Michael-Perna/ParserLight/README.md

 All these messages are disabled by default

 #### pos (NAV-HPPOSLLH)
-Enable the csv output of NAV-HPPOSLLH with the option "clock 1"
+Enable the csv output of NAV-HPPOSLLH with the option "pos 1"

 #### clock (NAV-CLOCK)
 Enable the csv output of NAV-CLOCK with the option "clock 1"